-Furthermore, the Commission provides the following electronic templates7:
+The Commission furthermore provides the following electronic templates:

-- Template No. 1: Monitoring plan for the emissions of stationary installations - Template No. 2: Monitoring plan for the emissions of aircraft operators - Template No. 3: Monitoring plan for the tonne-kilometre data of aircraft operators - Template No. 4: Annual emissions report of stationary installations - Template No. 5: Annual emissions report of aircraft operators - Template No. 6: Tonne-kilometre data report of aircraft operators - Template No. 7: Improvement report for installations - Template No. 8: Improvement report for aircraft operators
+- Template No. 1: Monitoring plan for the emissions of stationary installations - Template No. 2: Monitoring plan for the emissions of aircraft operators - Template No. 3: Monitoring plan for the tonne-kilometre data of aircraft operators - Template No. 4: Annual emissions report of stationary installations - Template No. 5: Annual emissions report of aircraft operators - Template No. 6: Tonne-kilometre data report of aircraft operators - Template No. 7: Improvement report of stationary installations - Template No. 8: Improvement report of aircraft operators